Wet end to workweek, warm weekend follows

 CHARLOTTE, N.C.
-(WBTV) - Though some of the heaviest downpours have already pushed through the Charlotte metro area this morning, the First Alert issued earlier this week for today holds.
+(WBTV) - Though some of the heaviest downpours pushed through the Charlotte metro area early this morning, the First Alert issued earlier this week holds for the afternoon.

-That’s because with the front sparking all of the rain is still back to our west and will bring more showers our way going into the midday and afternoon hours.
+That’s because the front sparking all of the rain is still back to our west and will bring a few more showers our way through the afternoon hours.

-That’s a region we’re monitoring for potentially severe weather, including damaging wind gusts.

 Damp, mild conditions will persist tonight with a lot of low clouds and even a lingering shower.
-Overnight lows will only fall back to the mild middle 60s.
+Overnight lows will only fall back to the mild lower 60s.

-Following today’s rain, there will be more sunshine, much lower rain chances and warmer temperatures over the weekend.

 Beyond the weekend, we’ll stay in the warm 80s Monday with a slightly better thunderstorm chance before our next front moves through during the middle part of next week.